This is a fun alternative to the south ridge route straight up the center of the south-facing facet.

 Park at the small one car pullout on the North side of the road just southwest of where Heaven's Creek (a large avalanche chute) drains into McDonald Creek.
-Cross the creek and proceed up the canyon, switching sides or climbing slightly up the banks if it becomes too slippery or steep.
+Cautiously cross the creek (late summer is best) and proceed up the canyon, switching sides or climbing slightly up the banks if it becomes too slippery or steep.
+The densely vegetated areas to the west of the stream offers safety from the steep stream climbing.

 Once above the creek canyon, veer to the left facing the mountain along a rocky outcrop and then aim for the small patch of trees.